DorianGrayPicture/yandex_ml_trainings_season_3/README.md

     - Homework: OpenCV implementation of SIFT algorithm
 4. **Overfitting and Normalization**
     - Homework: Neural Net overfitting and Normalization
+5. **Tabular Data**
+    - Homework: Train a Regression Model on tabular dataset

 ## 🛠️ Technologies Used
 - Python, OpenCV, PyTorch